APOTCALYPSE

 As the pair follow their once-abandoned Byron/Big Things route, fighting off zombos along the way, something wild happens – their friendship starts to stitch itself back together.

 Danni cuts out on her and continues on alone to Nimbin.
-Arriving in town, she discovers a zombo-free haven.
-And she’s gutted to learn the lawyer has lost her dad’s will.
+Arriving in town, she finds a zombo-free haven.
+And she’s gutted to learn her dad hadn’t updated his will since before her mum died.
+It looks like her dad’s girlfriend is going to get her hands on the Cock & Balls after all.

 So she gets her Bunnings on and MacGyver’s up a leaf blower, turning it into a weed smoke blower, and backtracks to rescue Kyleigh, who’s now in the clutches of zombo Trevor.

-Danni saves her best friend, Kyleigh gives Trevor the arse, and during a baked battle royale with the zombos, Danni discovers she had the will all along – classic stoner move.
-And her worst fears are confirmed: her dad left half the pub to his girlfriend.
+Danni saves her best friend, Kyleigh gives Trevor the arse, and during a baked battle royale with the zombos, Danni discovers the esky she’s been lugging on the journey contained a surprise: a codicil that updates her dad’s will and leaves the pub to her.

-Apotcalypse – think apocalypse but with the word POT wedged in there, like a sneaky joint in your bra strap – is a filthy, funny stoner romp about female friendship and how it’s never too late to own your shit and be the person you were supposed to be.
+Apotcalypse – think apocalypse but with the word POT wedged in there, like a sneaky joint in your bra strap – is a filthy, funny stoner romp about female friendship, how it’s never too late to own your shit and be the person you were supposed to be.

 It puts female characters front and centre.
 Because why should blokes have a monopoly on getting blazed and making bad decisions?